Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 How do professionals polish granite?

 Professionals use wet diamond polishing pads in a progressive grit sequence from 50 to 3000 grit, maintaining consistent water flow, speed between 2,000–4,500 RPM, and 10–20 lbs of downward pressure.
-They work in overlapping passes to ensure even coverage across the entire surface.

 How to polish marble with diamond pads?

 Start at 100–200 grit and progress through 400, 800, 1500, and 3000 grit using wet resin bond diamond pads.
-Marble is softer (Mohs 3–4) than granite and polishes more quickly, so use lighter pressure (8–15 lbs) and lower RPMs (2,000–3,000).
+Use lighter pressure (8–15 lbs) and lower RPMs (2,000–3,000) for marble.

 → Shop Marble Polishing Pads